Guide to Hair Gels & Waxes

 The difference in hair gel and wax lies mainly in the texture.
 Wax has more of a solid, thick texture whereas gel resembles a liquid form which tends to be a touch smoother.
-Gel is often transparent in colour whilst wax can come in various colours, but typically comes in a milky colour.
+Gel is often transparent in color whilst wax can come in various colors, but typically comes in a milky color.

 The differences in how they are applied also varies.
 Gel is best applied to wet hair and soaked in to your locks, whereas wax is best applied on dry hair and can be easier to sculpt later in the day.

 Hair gel is pretty simple to apply, and there are often instructions on the bottle to give you a helping hand.
 It can be applied to all hair types and lengths, though hair does typically need to be wet to maximize its potency.
 If you apply hair gel to dry hair it can often get caught between the hairs and create a brittle, sticky residue that looks and feels unpleasant.